 - If the employer’s corporate office is in a state other than California, the health benefit policy falls under the laws of the state where the corporate office is located.

-Scenario B: Your health insurance covers FTM Top Surgery.
+Scenario B: Your health insurance covers FTM/N Top Surgery.

 This scenario can be further broken down into two possibilities: